Boeing pleads not guilty to fraud charge in 737 MAX arraignment | Law-Order

 Boeing pleads not guilty to fraud charge in 737 MAX arraignment

 A not-guilty plea is standard in deferred prosecution agreements.
-U.S. District Judge Reed O'Connor last week ordered Boeing to appear to be arraigned after he ruled that people killed in the two Boeing 737 MAX crashes are legally considered "crime victims."
+U.S. District Judge Reed O'Connor last week ordered Boeing to appear to be arraigned after he ruled that people killed in the two Boeing 737 MAX crashes in 2018 and 2019 are legally considered "crime victims."
 The crashes in Indonesia and Ethiopia killed 346 people.

 Boeing Co pleaded not guilty on Thursday to a 737 MAX fraud conspiracy felony charge after families objected to a 2021 Justice Department agreement to resolve the investigation into the plane's flawed design.
 Boeing’s chief safety officer, Mike Delaney, entered the not-guilty plea on behalf of the planemaker at a three-hour hearing.
 A not-guilty plea is standard in deferred prosecution agreements.